dcreutz/SQM-Visualizer/README.md

 1. [Download the server-side SQM Visualizer](https://github.com/dcreutz/SQM-Visualizer/releases/download/v0.2alpha/sqm_visualizer_server.tar.gz).

-2. Extract the tar.gz file and place the contents in a directory on your web server.
+2. Extract the .tar.gz file and place the contents in a directory on your web server.

 3. Copy (or symlink) your SQM data files into the data directory.

 4. [Recommended] Make the cache directory writeable by the web server user.
 On shared hosting, this is often automatic; on a typical linux server, use chown to set the owner of the cache directory to www or www-data.

 5. [Optional] If you have a camera taking images of the sky, copy (or symlink) the images in to the images directory.
-The directory structure expected is images/YYYY-MM/YYYY-MM-DD/image-file-name, see the [SQM Data Retriever configuration instructions](https://github.com/dcreutz/SQM-Data-Retriever/blob/main/config.MD) for more information.
+The directory structure expected is images/YYYY-MM/YYYY-MM-DD/image-file-name, see the [SQM Data Retriever configuration instructions](https://github.com/dcreutz/SQM-Data-Retriever/blob/main/config.md) for more information.

 6. [Optional] If you have images and would like the backend to automatically create thumbnails, make the resized_images directory writeable by the web server user.

 7. [Optional] Edit config.js to customize your installation.
-See the [SQM Visualizer configuration instructions](config.MD) for more information.
+See the [SQM Visualizer configuration instructions](config.md) for more information.

 8. [Optional] Edit config.php to customize your installation.
-See the [SQM Data Retriever configuration instructions](config.MD) for more information.
+See the [SQM Data Retriever configuration instructions](config.md) for more information.

 9. [Optional] If using a large dataset, particularly if regression analysis and images are involved, run the included command line script bin/update_cache_cli.php (see below).